History of the Jews in Jordan: Jordan relations with Israel

-Jordan was not a member of the United Nations when the vote on the United Nations Partition Plan for Palestine of 1947 was taken, but following the establishment of the state of Israel on 14 May 1948, Jordan, then known as Transjordan, was one of the Arab League countries that immediately attacked the new country, precipitating the 1948 Arab-Israeli War.
-By war’s end, it had control of the West Bank and East Jerusalem (including the Old City), and expelled those Jews who remained in the Old City of Jerusalem.
+Jordan was not a member of the United Nations when the vote on the United Nations Partition Plan for Palestine of 1947 was taken, but following the establishment of the state of Israel on 14 May 1948, Jordan, then known as Transjordan, was one of the Arab League countries that immediately attacked the new country, precipitating the 1948 Arab–Israeli War.
+By war's end, it had control of the West Bank and East Jerusalem (including the Old City), and expelled those Jews who remained in the Old City of Jerusalem.
 An Arab commander remarked: "For the first time in 1,000 years not a single Jew remains in the Jewish Quarter.
 Not a single building remains intact.
 This makes the Jews' return here impossible."
 The Hurva Synagogue, originally built in 1701, was blown up by the Jordanian Arab Legion.

 In 1950 Jordan annexed the West Bank and East Jerusalem, and in 1954 granted Jordanian nationality to its non-Jewish residents who had been Palestinian nationals before 15 May 1948.
 During the nineteen years of Jordanian rule in the West Bank, a third of the Jewish Quarter's buildings were demolished.
 According to a complaint Israel made to the United Nations, all but one of the thirty-five Jewish houses of worship in the Old City were destroyed.
 The synagogues were razed or pillaged and stripped and their interiors used as hen-houses or stables.

-Jordan lost control of the West Bank during the 1967 Six-Day War, but did not relinquish its claim to the West Bank until 1988, and in 1994 signed the Israel-Jordan Treaty of Peace.
+Jordan lost control of the West Bank during the 1967 Six-Day War, but did not relinquish its claim to the West Bank until 1988, and in 1994 signed the Israel–Jordan peace treaty.
 The treaty did not change the status of Jews in Jordan, and in 2006 it was reported that there were no Jewish citizens of Jordan, nor any synagogues or other Jewish institutions.
 Nevertheless, the government does recognize Judaism as a religion and does not impose restrictions on Jews, and Jews are permitted to own property and conduct business in the country, though these may be subject to Jordanian nationality requirements.